andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01jrr_CLI/lesson_plan.md

 ---

-###	This is called the "command line", also "shell", also "bash".

--	The command line / shell / bash is a way of interacting with your computer without using a fancy graphical interface

----

 ###	Following the steps on the board, do the same stuff WITHOUT the Command Line.

 1. Open your Home folder

-2. Create a new text file called ".hello"
+2. Create a new text file called "hello.txt"

 3. Open it and write "Hi there!"

+---

+###	This is called the "command line", also "shell", also "bash".

+-	The command line / shell / bash is a way of interacting with your computer without using a fancy graphical interface

 ---